-The 1997 Asian financial crisis and the subsequent resignation of President Suharto in May 1998 were accompanied by a period of violent conflicts.
-Aside from the separatist conflict in Aceh and the ethno-religious conflicts in the Moluccas and Central Sulawesi, communal violence of different intensities affected other parts of the country as well (see Wilson, 2005, for a national overview).
+The 1997 Asian financial crisis and the subsequent resignation of President Suharto in May 1998 were accompanied by a period of local violent conflicts, the Reformasi.
+I started with student riots in Jakarta, supported by most of the population tired of corruption and social injustices.
+Then, it degenerated in community conflicts in various parts of the country.
+Aside from the separatist conflict in Aceh and the ethnoreligious conflicts in the Moluccas and Central Sulawesi, communal violence of varying intensities affected other parts of the country as well (Wilson, 2005).

 For the quantitative analysis of these conflicts, we use the United Nations Support Facility for Indonesian Recovery (UNSFIR)-II Database, which reports incidents of group violence in 14 Indonesian provinces for the 1990-2003 period.
 Based on a survey of regional newspapers, UNSFIR-II covers "violence perpetrated by a group on another group (as in riots), by a group on an individual (as in lynching), by an individual on a group (as in terrorist acts), by the state on a group, or by a group on organs or agencies of the state" (Varshney, Panggabean, Tadjoeddin, 2004; p.
 7).
-Hence incidents of "ordinary crime", such as robbery or murder, are not included.
+Hence "ordinary crime", such as robbery or murder, is not included.

-We use conflict deaths as an indicator of severity and aggregate the number of fatalities at district level, as in many cases a more detailed localization of violence is not possible.
-This implies that we do not deal with direct exposure to violence at individual level and direct interaction with individual decisions, which would certainly be insignificant in this sample since the probability of an individual to directly suffer from violence is very small therein.
-The resulting conflict indices are then combined with the IFLS data, which leaves us with six provinces covered by both IFLS and UNSFIR-II: West Java, Central Java, East Java, and Jakarta on Java, West Nusa Tenggara and South Sulawesi.
-These six provinces account for more than 60 per cent of the total number of conflict incidents reported by UNSFIR-II, but were relatively unaffected by highly destructive, fatal violence.
-Given that we mainly focus on Java and exclude the religious violence in the Moluccas and the separatist's conflicts, the conflict type should be relatively homogeneous in our sample, as far as we can make distinctions about this.
-Our attempts to disaggregate the violence information into several categories led to too few observations to be useful.
-Table 3 presents summary statistics for the different conflict indicators used in the regression analysis.
+We use conflict deaths as our indicator of violence severity.
+We aggregate the number of fatalities at district level, since a more detailed localization of violence is often not possible.
+We do not deal with direct exposure to violence at individual level and direct interaction with individual decisions, which would be insignificant in this sample since the probability of an individual to directly suffer from violence is very small therein.
+The resulting conflict indices are then combined with the IFLS data, which leaves us with the six provinces covered by both IFLS and UNSFIR-II: West Java, Central Java, East Java, and Jakarta on Java, West Nusa Tenggara and South Sulawesi.